All Episodes

 It's just a band-aid.

-And you know, if we really want to get into this, we need to start having regulations on video games, on movies from from uh glorifying rape and and killing.
+And, you know, if we really want to get into this, we need to start having regulations on video games, on movies from glorifying rape and killing.

-I mean, that's where a lot of this stuff is is is coming from.
+I mean, that's where a lot of this stuff is coming from.

 We should have, you know, there's all kinds of stuff we could do with the mental health care industry.

-But the fact is, what is aggravating me is that the things that can be done to make the school safer right this instant are not being done.
+But the fact is, what is aggravating me is that the things that could be done to make the school safer right this instant are not being done.

-And in this this discussion that they had with the families, I understand it's a great uh healing thing, it's a great cigar thing.
+And in this discussion that they had with the families, I understand it's a great healing thing.

 You need to have that with subject matter experts such as myself who would do this for free.